Skip to main content

 When should I use it?

-If you want to let users download files from Box, Dropbox, Facebook, Google Drive, Instagram, OneDrive, Unsplash, Import from URL, or Zoom — you need Companion.
+If you want to let users download files from Box, Dropbox, Facebook, Google Drive, Google Photos, Instagram, OneDrive, Unsplash, Import from URL, or Zoom — you need Companion.

 Companion supports the same uploaders as Uppy: Tus, AWS S3, and regular multipart.
 But instead of manually setting a plugin, Uppy sends along a header with the uploader and Companion will use the same on the server.
 This means if you are using Tus for your local uploads, you can send your remote uploads to the same Tus server (and likewise for your AWS S3 bucket).